MasonMcGrail/MasonMcGrail.github.io/misc/credit_system.md

 #### 4.1.
 Money

 You can spend 1 gold to take an amount of money from your reserve  and spend it on whatever you want to buy.
-This amount is  equal to 5% of what you earn in an hour, on average, in a typical workweek, after taxes.
+This amount is  equal to 5% of what you earn in an hour, on average, in a typical workweek, before taxes.

 #### 4.2.
 Free time